 Roasted & Glazed Brussels Sprouts

-Preparing a holiday meal with all the trimmings can be challenging as there is only so much space on the stovetop and in the oven.
+So, give them a try!
 This recipe allows for making ahead (see below) then reheating quickly right before serving.

 Preparation time: 20 minutes